okta-awscli/okta-awscli/CONTRIBUTING.md

 - If you're adding functionality, be sure to update the README with your improvements.

-- Submit a Pull Request against the `develop` branch.
+- Submit a Pull Request against the `main` branch.